hinzberg/TimeTickets/TimeTickets/README.md

 * 2023-03-04 Create new task

 #### Todo
-* Manual edit times
+* MainMenuItemStyle
+* Recurring tasks
 * Make everything look pretty
 * Pause and Resume in Task should be icons.
 * Save and load the current tasks with their times
 * Messagebox before clean all (create Custom Message Box)
 * Messagebox before delete one task (create Custom Message Box)
-* Edit time of task manually
 * Hotkey for creating new Task
 * Options Window (Hotkey, Save location)
-* Add program icon
 * Minimixe in tray

 #### Issues